 In a company, CRM can be used by:

-- Sales Representatives – These people gain the most benefits of a CRM.
-The software has them covered for lead scoring, conversations with prospects, sales pipelines, calling, sending emails and tracking of emails.
+- Sales representatives – These people gain the most benefits of CRM properties.
+The software has them covered for lead scoring, conversations with prospects, sales pipelines, calling, sending and tracking emails.

-- Sales Management – They need all the insight that they can get from sales representatives.
-By providing templates for reporting and for each prospect, CRM software helps sales managers check the sales team’s performance.
+- Sales management – They need all the insights that they can get from sales representatives.
+By providing templates for reporting on each prospect, CRM software helps sales managers check the sales team’s performance.